We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Creatine is a natural compound that occurs abundantly in red meat, poultry, and fish.
+Creatine is a natural compound present in large amounts in red meat, poultry, and fish.
 In the body, creatine helps supply the cells with energy.
-This includes providing the muscle cells with energy.
+This includes providing muscle cells with energy.

 Creatine is a combination of three amino acids: glycine, L-arginine, and L-methionine.
 Most of the body’s creatine is in the muscles, though the brain also stores some.

-There are a few different types of creatine supplement available.
+There are a few different types of creatine supplements available.
 Some of the more popular types include:

 - Creatine monohydrate: This is the most common form of creatine.
 It comprises one creatine molecule and one water molecule.

 - Buffered creatine: Also known as Kre-Alkalyn, this form contains an alkaline buffer.